Mercury-HPC/Mercury-HPC.github.io/documentation.md

 hg_id_t HG_Register(hg_class_t *hg_class, const char *func_name, hg_proc_cb_t in_proc_cb, hg_proc_cb_t out_proc_cb, hg_rpc_cb_t rpc_cb);
 {% endhighlight %}

+As mentioned previously, there is no distinction between client and server since a client may also act as a server for other processes.
+It is therefore important to not make that distinction in the interface and only use the distinction of _origin_ and _target_.

 #### Origin

+In a typical scenario, the origin will initiate an RPC call by using the RPC ID defined after a call to `HG_Register()`.
+Using the `HG_Create()` call will define a new `hg_handle_t` object that can be used (and re-used) to set/get input/output arguments.

 {% highlight C %}
 hg_return_t HG_Create(hg_class_t *hg_class, hg_context_t *context, na_addr_t addr, hg_id_t id, hg_handle_t *handle);
 {% endhighlight %}

+This handle can be destroyed with `HG_Destroy()`---a reference count prevents resources from being released while the handle is still in use.

 {% highlight C %}
 hg_return_t HG_Destroy(hg_handle_t handle);
 {% endhighlight %}

+The second step is to pack the input arguments within a structure, for which a serialization function is provided with the `HG_Register()` call.
+The `HG_Forward()` can then be used to send that structure describing the input arguments.
+This function is non-blocking.
+When it completes, the associated callback will be executed after to call to `HG_Trigger()`.

 {% highlight C %}
 typedef hg_return_t (*hg_cb_t)(const struct hg_cb_info *callback_info);